How Multi-Camera Synchronization is Changing Live Remote Production

 These benefits extend beyond the domain of broadcast.
 Enterprises, nonprofits, and government agencies can now deliver broadcast-quality live event coverage without fewer resources, enabling viewers to better engage with their content.

 Want to learn more about how you can optimize your video workflows for remote production?
-Read our white paper, Synchronizing Video Sources Over the Internet for Live Event Coverage.
+Read our white paper, Synchronizing Video Sources Over the Internet for Live Remote Production.